vladlpavlov/persidict/README.md

 * Keys must be sequences of URL/filename-safe non-empty strings.
 * Values must be pickleable Python objects.
+* You can constrain values to be an instance of a specific class.
 * Insertion order is not preserved.
 * You can not assign initial key-value pairs to a dictionary in its constructor.
 * `PersiDict` API has additional methods `delete_if_exists()`, `mtimestamp()`,